WEST HARTFORD WOMAN, NEW

 This matter stems from an Internal Revenue Service investigation into high income taxpayers who have had little or no federal withholding taken out of their paychecks.
 The investigation revealed that individuals allegedly submitted fraudulent W-4 forms claiming numerous exemptions and had no money withheld from their wages.

-The six-count indictment against ELLIOT alleges that, during the 2007 through 2012 tax years, she paid no federal income taxes on approximately $482,912 in income she received, resulting in a federal tax loss of approximately $100,011.
+The six-count indictment against ELLIOTT alleges that, during the 2007 through 2012 tax years, she paid no federal income taxes on approximately $482,912 in income she received, resulting in a federal tax loss of approximately $100,011.

 The three-count indictment against CARTER alleges that, during the 2010 through 2012 tax years, he paid no federal income taxes on approximately $254,332 in income he received, resulting in a federal tax loss of approximately $52,679.

-ELLIOT and CARTER are employed as nurses with the State of Connecticut’s Department of Mental Health and Addiction Services.
+ELLIOTT and CARTER are employed as nurses with the State of Connecticut’s Department of Mental Health and Addiction Services.

 U.S. Attorney Daly stressed that an indictment is not evidence of guilt.
 Charges are only allegations, and each defendant is presumed innocent unless and until proven guilty beyond a reasonable doubt.